Seating Considerations in Pressure Injury Prevention

 Integrate the use of different positions between the bed and the chair/wheelchair.
 For example, consider the position the individual will be in if they remain in the bed.
 Sitting in a supported position out of bed may offer reduced PI risk versus sitting with the head of bed at above 30-degrees.
 Some powered bed systems may offer smooth transitions between lying and sitting with appropriate positioning to reduce pressure and shear.
 See the guideline section Repositioning for Preventing Pressure Injuries for further recommendations.

-Limiting time sitting out of bed for individuals in the post-operative period, newly admitted to rehabilitation, first time sitting out of bed after prolonged illness and older adults who cannot reposition to a maximum of two hours/session is shown to reduce the risk of developing a PI.(21)
+Initially, limit time sitting out of bed for individuals in the post-operative period, newly admitted to rehabilitation, first time sitting out of bed after prolonged illness and older adults who cannot reposition to a maximum of two hours/session.
+(20) Time out of bed should be reassessed before increasing based on multifactorial tolerance.

 Encourage individuals who spend time in seated position out of bed to implement weight shifts and pressure relief maneuvers and when available, to use dynamic positioning features of the chair/wheelchair.